infodave212/Global-Warming-Project-3/README.md

 ---

-## 💡 Hints

-* What is the difference between the server-side `QUERY_ME` and `QUERY_SINGLE_USER` query resolvers that would cause one to work and the other to not work?

-## 🏆 Bonus

-If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How could we implement authentication in a React app without using GraphQL?

 Use [Google](https://www.google.com) or another search engine to research this.

 ---
-© 2024 edX Boot Camps LLC.
+© 2024 David Oweh,University of Austin Boot Camp.
 Confidential and Proprietary.
 All Rights Reserved.